 The realities of running a business in a competitive industry have led many businesses to create a performance-based environment and ethos.
 The trouble is that this can foster a mentality of personal gain over team-based achievement where the ends (hitting targets and securing bonuses) always justifies the means.
 The net result is often employees stepping on one-another’s toes and behaving unscrupulously towards one another in the name of personal gain.

 What’s more, this kind of environment is highly conducive to fear and self-doubt.
 An environment where employees second-guess their instincts due to fear of reprimands if they don’t pay off.
 Needless to say, this can massively stunt personal and professional growth.

 The first step towards creating a positive working environment is ensuring that each and every employee knows that they have a voice and that their voice is heard and valued.
 You want a culture in which employees know that their employer has faith in their knowledge, judgement and abilities.

 There are a number of ways in which employers can do this.
 However, communication is always key.
 Ensuring that every employee has access to a forum (be it digitally or even through something as rudimentary as a suggestion box) where they can voice their ideas, concerns and queries without fear of reprisals is critical to understanding what needs to be done.

 If employees feel that you trust them, they will pay it forward and reciprocate that trust in your leadership.

-4. Recognise employees’ hard work
+4. Recognise hard work to keep employees motivated